-[excellent/good/moderate/poor] test-retest reliability.
-For Solitary Thermoregulation the ICC was XX, meaning that the subscale presented [excellent/good/moderate/poor] test-retest reliability.
-For High-Temperature Sensitivity the ICC was XX, meaning that the subscale present [excellent/good/moderate/poor] test-retest reliability.
-For Risk Avoidance the ICC was XX, meaning that the subscale presented [excellent/good/moderate/poor] test-retest reliability.
-Overall, the STRAQ-1 [presented/did not present] [consistently excellent/good/moderate/poor OR mixed results for] test-retest reliability over two-time points.

 Exploratory Analysis.

-We computed extra analyses that are labeled as exploratory either because of the relative degree of flexibility they introduce in the analysis (partial invariance), because we did not have enough power to be sure of the effects (test-retest on more than two time points), we did not have a priori hypotheses but wanted to check the robustness of our confirmatory analyses (effect of the “academic year”).
+We computed extra analyses that are labeled as exploratory either because of the relative degree of flexibility they introduce in the analysis (partial invariance), or because we did not have enough power to be sure of the effects (test-retest on more than two time points), or because we did not have a priori hypotheses but wanted to check the robustness of our confirmatory analyses (effect of the “academic year”).

 [Exploratory Partial Longitudinal Measurement Invariance.
 We explored the partial longitudinal invariance of the scales that did not reach at least scalar longitudinal invariance in the confirmatory analysis.
-We found the subscales: X, X, and X, to reach respectively partial longitudinal [scalar/metric/configural] invariance across two-time points.]
+We found the subscales: X, X, and X, to reach respectively partial longitudinal [residual/scalar/metric/configural] invariance across two-time points.]

 Exploratory Intra Class Correlation.
-[We first explored the test-retest reliability of the subscales that showed at least partial scalar longitudinal invariance across two-time points from the exploratory analysis.
-For subscales: X, X, and X, the ICC was respectively XX, XX, XX, meaning that the subscale presents respectively [excellent/good/moderate/poor] test-retest reliability.]

 The next ICC analyses were exploratory because we did not have the power to test for longitudinal measurement invariance for three and four-time points.
-We computed an ICC including only the 27 participants with three-time points.
-We computed the ICC for Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance.
-The ICCs were respectively XX, XX, XX, XX, meaning that the subscales presented respectively [consistently excellent/good/moderate/poor OR mixed results for] test-retest reliability across three-time points.
+We computed ICCs estimates including only the 27 participants with three-time points.
+We computed the ICCs for Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance.
+The ICCs were respectively XX, XX, XX, XX for agreement (ICC 2,1), and XX, XX, XX, XX for consistency (ICC 3,1), meaning that X subscales presented [excellent/good/moderate/poor] [and X subscales presented excellent/good/moderate/poor] test-retest reliability across three-time points.
 We also computed ICCs in models including only the four participants that did the STRAQ-1 four-time.
-We computed the ICC for Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance.
-The ICCs were respectively XX, XX, XX, XX, meaning that the subscales presented respectively [excellent/good/moderate/poor] test-retest reliability across three-time points.
-These exploratory results indicated that the STRAQ-1 scores [presented/did not present] [excellent/good/moderate/poor] test-retest reliability across more than two-time points.
+We computed the ICC for Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance. the ICCs were respectively XX, XX, XX, XX for agreement (ICC 2,1), and XX, XX, XX, XX for consistency (ICC 3,1).
+These exploratory results indicated that X subscales presented [excellent/good/moderate/poor] [and X subscales presented excellent/good/moderate/poor] test-retest reliability across more than two-time points.

 Exploratory effect of the academic year (over two-time points).
-As a robustness analysis, we further computed an ICC in a model including the “academic year” as a predictor of the STRAQ-1 scores over two-time points.
-Our rationale for this analysis was to investigate if the “academic year” could determine differences in STRAQ-1 scores (e.g., because of the onset of the COVID-19 pandemic or temperature changes over the years).
+As a robustness analysis, we further computed the ICC estimates in a model including the “academic year” as a predictor of the STRAQ-1 scores over two-time points.
+Our rationale for this analysis was to investigate whether if the “academic year” could determine differences in STRAQ-1 scores (e.g., because of the onset of the COVID-19 pandemic or temperature changes over the years).
 These analyses were exploratory because we did not have a priori hypotheses about the effect of the academic year.
 Also, in case of an effect of the academic year, we would not have been able to say anything about the cause of the effect, and we would only have been able to speculate about why this effect occurred.